-- The Secretary of Defense desires broad authorities in this supplemental.
+- Joint Staff Action in Reference to Snowflake/534 - DJ-8 initiated a legislative authorities call to the combatant commanders and the J-code directors. - All combatant commander and J-director submissions were addressed to OSD (Comptroller) and OSD Office of General Counsel (OGC). - Background - The Secretary of Defense desires broad authorities in this supplemental.
 The package submitted by the President and OMB to Congress reflects an approach targeted to specific, demonstrated requirements. - SecDef desire is mirrored by the CDRUSCENTCOM request that the WOT be resourced from a "single, ready source of funding."
-USCENTCOM also urges the creation of a DOD-led interagency task force dedicated to resourcing the WOT. - Although new authorities will not be granted if they are never requested, much work already done to obtain progressively more authority from Congress could be jeopardized by an over-strident or arguably unjustified push for broad measures.
+USCENTCOM also urges the creation of a DOD-led interagency task force dedicated to resourcing the WOT. - Although new authorities will not be granted if they are never requested, much work already done to obtain progressively more authority from Congress could be jeopardized by an over-strident or arguably unjustified push for broad measures. - Summary - FY2004 emergency supplemental budget requests legislative authorities to match the wartime requirements for the fight against global terrorism. - FY2004 supplemental authorities provide a means to satisfy most combatant command WOT requests.